 You may have heard of (or might even currently use) a data clean room or customer data platform (CDP) solution already.
 Both are integral tools when executing your first-party data strategy, but understanding which tool to use comes down to understanding their main functions.
 Do you know the differences between them?

 Data clean rooms and CDPs are sometimes coupled together because they're both martech products that provide customer insights, but there are some significant differences between them.
 At their most basic, both tools take data and organize it for brands to use.
 Different vendors will offer different levels of support for marketers.
-For example, most data clean rooms and CDPs don't come pre-equipped with identity and data, which affects the efficacy and scope of both techs' capabilities.
+For example, many data clean rooms and CDPs don't come pre-equipped with identity and data, which affects the efficacy and scope of both techs' capabilities.

-Fundamentally, though, the two perform two different jobs.
+Fundamentally, though, the two perform different jobs.

-Customer data platform
+Customer data platform (CDP)

 Clean room